Cliffs of Étretat: A Walk Along Normandy's Stunning Sea Cliffs

-If you find yourself on the northern coast of France's Normandy, Etretrat and its beautiful cliffs are a must visit.
-As you stroll, you'll be mesmerized by the breathtaking views of the Alabaster Coast and the intricate rock formations that have inspired artists for centuries.
+If you find yourself on the northern coast of France in Normandy, Étretat and its breathtaking cliffs are an absolute must-visit.
+As you wander along this coastal path, you’ll be treated to mesmerizing views of the Alabaster Coast and the dramatic rock formations that have inspired artists for generations.

 Trail Info